 Randomised controlled trials have also suggested a potential use for prevention and treatment of colds for: Andrographis, Eleutherococcus and Ginseng.7

-Taking a base multi-nutrient formula like Nuzest Good Green Stuff helps to cover your nutrient bases on a daily basis and includes immune supporting nutrients Vitamin C, D and Zinc along with supportive herbs such as Ginger.
-Use Good Green Stuff as your immune supporting base and if you need additional support check with a qualified and registered practitioner to fine-tune your nutrition and supplement regime to meet your specific needs.
+Taking a base multi-nutrient formula like Nuzest Good Green Vitality helps to cover your nutrient bases on a daily basis and includes immune supporting nutrients Vitamin C, D and Zinc along with supportive herbs such as Ginger.
+Use Good Green Vitality as your immune supporting base and if you need additional support check with a qualified and registered practitioner to fine-tune your nutrition and supplement regime to meet your specific needs.

 - Hemila H, Chalker E. Vitamin C for preventing and treating the common cold.
 The Cochrane database of systematic reviews.
 2013;1:CD000980.